aries223/mountaineer/README.md

-# Mountaineer Image Compression Utility
+# Mountaineer

-## Purpose
 Mountaineer is a powerful desktop application designed to simplify image compression for photographers, designers, and anyone working with large collections of JPEG and PNG images.
-It provides an intuitive interface for batch compressing images while offering advanced customization options through its preferences system.
+It provides an intuitive interface for batch compressing images while offering compression customization options through its preferences system.

 ## Core Features